-Fig. 112 Parking aid view on the navigator screen.
+Fig. 111 Parking aid view on the navigator screen.

-When the parking aid system is activated, the navigation screen is also simultaneously activated (if one of the doors or the rear lid is open, it must be closed before the on-screen information can be viewed).
+When the parking aid system has been activated, the navigation view screen is also simultaneously activated (if one of the doors or the rear lid is open, it must be closed before the on-screen information can be viewed).

-The distance from the obstacle may be estimated ⇒ Fig. 112 with help from segments around the vehicle.
+The distance from the obstacle is estimated ⇒ Fig. 111 with help of segments around the vehicle.
 The white segments represent obstacles located between 160 and 130 cm from the vehicle's rear.
 As the vehicle approaches an obstacle, the segments are displayed closer to the vehicle.
 The red segments represent obstacles located less than 30 cm from the rear bumper.
 At this point the driver should not reverse any further.